dschnelldavis/angular2-json-schema-form/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct
 Be courteous to other people.
-If you're unclear about how to do that, please read and follow our [Code of Conduct][code-of-conduct].
+If you're not sure how to do that, please read and follow our [Code of Conduct][code-of-conduct].

 [new-issue]: https://github.com/dschnelldavis/angular2-json-schema-form/issues/new
 [pull-requests]: https://github.com/dschnelldavis/angular2-json-schema-form/pulls